joseantonio2001/secure_framework/README.md

 -   Verifies that `POST` requests without a valid CSRF token are rejected with an `unprocessable_entity` (422) status code.
 -   Confirms that a valid request can successfully create a resource.
 This test bypasses the token verification via a stub (`allow_any_instance_of`) to work around a known session persistence issue in the RSpec request spec environment, allowing the controller's internal "happy path" logic to be tested in isolation.

+#### Secure Credentials Tests
+-   Verifies that a secret stored in Rails Credentials can be successfully loaded in the controller and displayed on a protected page.
+-   Confirms that the test suite can run without the actual master.key by correctly stubbing Rails.application.credentials.
+-   Checks that the UI handles cases where the secret is missing gracefully.

 ### Running the Test Suite